-- 1. Invoke the nissetup from the CDE Desktop or by entering the following command: - # /usr/sbin/nissetup
+1. Invoke the nissetup from the CDE Desktop or by entering the following command:

+/usr/sbin/nissetup

-A message appears reminding you that your network must be established before setting up NIS, and that in order to set up an NIS server you must have the Additional Networking Services subset installed.
+A message reminds you that your network must be established before setting up NIS, and that in order to set up an NIS server you must have the Additional Networking Services subset installed.

 - 2. Enter c to continue. - 3.
 Press Return following the script's explanation of nissetup, and then press Return again after the script explains the three types of systems in an NIS domain. - 4.
 Enter and confirm your system's NIS domain name. - 5.
 Choose option 2 to indicate that you are configuring a slave server: - 6.
 Enter c to continue following the nissetup script's explanation that the master server's list must include each slave server, and that the master server must be established in order for maps to be copied to the slave server. - 7.
 Enter the name of the master server for your domain. - 8.
-Indicate whether you want to use the -s security option.
+Indicate whether or not you want to use the -s security option.

-If you choose to the -s option, the ypbind process runs in a secure mode. - 9.
-Indicate whether you want to use the -S security option.
+If you choose to the $-{\tt s}$ option, the ${\tt ypbind}$ process runs in a secure mode.

+9. Indicate whether or not you want to use the -S security option.

-If you choose to run the -S option, you must enter the names of up to four NIS servers.
+If you choose to run the -s option, you must enter the names of up to four NIS servers.

-The nissetup script automatically places the host name of the server you are configuring first.
+The nissetup script places the host name of the server you are configuring first.
 Press Return when you are finished entering server names.

-Digital recommends that you use the -S option.
+It is best to use the -S option.

-If you enter the name of a host that is not listed in the slave server's $/ \verb|etc/hosts|$ file, the nissetup script prompts you for its IP address.
+If you enter the name of a host that is not listed in the slave server's /etc/hosts file, the nissetup script prompts you for its IP address.
 When you finish entering the list of servers, enter c to continue configuring NIS on your system.

-- 10. Indicate whether you want to allow ypset requests on your system.
-Digital recommends that you disallow all ypset requests.
-Press Return to accept the default and confirm your choice. - 11.
-Indicate whether you want your system to use all of the NIS databases served by the master server.
+10. Indicate whether or not you want to allow ypset requests on your system.

+It is best to disallow all ypset requests.
+Press Return to accept the default and confirm your choice.

+11. Indicate whether or not you want your system to use all of the NIS databases served by the master server.

-Digital recommends that you use all of the NIS databases.
+It is best to use all of the NIS databases.